go-iiif/go-iiif/README.md

 `go-iiif` uses the [go-colours](https://github.com/aaronland/go-colours) package to extract colours. `go-colours` itself is a work in progress so you should approach colours extraction as a service accordingly.

-A palette service has the following properties:
+A palette service configuration has the following properties:

 * **extruder** is a simple dictionary with a `name` and a `count` property.
 Since there is currently only one extruder (defined by `go-colours`) there is no need to change this.
 * **grid** is a simple dictionary with a `name` property.
 Since there is currently only one grid (defined by `go-colours`) there is no need to change this.